isomerpages/govtech-stp/_travellers-from-malaysia/02c-pca-faq.md

 No. This PCA application platform is intended for Singapore-based companies who require their Malaysia employees to return to Singapore for work.

-For entry into Malaysia for work, you may submit an application at Malaysia’s PCA application page [insert application link](https://www.google.com) instead.

-#### 5. How does an eligible Malaysia Citizen/Permanent Resident apply to travel to Singapore under the PCA?
-What are the steps from the time an application is put in, to the time the result of the PCA application is received?
+#### 5. What are the steps from the time an application is put in, to the time the result of the PCA application is received?
 How long is the processing time?
 What information/documents need to be submitted for the PCA application?

 Individuals are not permitted to apply for PCA.
 Singapore-based companies have to apply for the PCA on behalf of their employees to enter Singapore for work.
-The company has to submit the PCA application using their CorpPass at [<<weblink>>](https://www.google.com).
+The company has to submit the PCA application using their CorpPass.
 Applications for the PCA can be made up to 60 days prior to the intended date of entry.
-Details on the type of information employers are to submit can be accessed [<<here>>](https://www.google.com).
+Details on the type of information employers are to submit can be accessed [here](/malaysia/pca/overview).

 Upon successful application under the PCA, an email will be sent to the point of contact provided by the company in the application.

 #### 6. Is the PCA approval of my employee transferrable?

-No. Approvals are given to a specific employee and therefore cannot be transferred.
+No. An Approval is given to a specific employee and therefore cannot be transferred.

 Should another employee require to enter Singapore under PCA, a separate application must be submitted.